Compressed Gas: Use and Storage Guidelines

 - Remove the inflator and place the protective cap on the cylinder when storing.

-- Store the cylinder upright and secure it to a substantial, fixed surface with upper and lower restraints made of non-combustible material, preferably chain and Unistrut®.
-(See the image at left for an example of properly secured cylinders.)
+- Store the cylinder upright and secure it to a substantial, fixed surface with upper and lower restraints made of non-combustible material, preferably

-- Make sure cylinders are not placed where they might form part of an electric circuit.
+chain and Unistrut®.
+(See the image below for an example of properly secured cylinders.) - Make sure cylinders are not placed where they might form part of an electric circuit.

 - Return empty or unused cylinders promptly to STORE.